bcole808/wp-social-metrics-tracker/readme.txt

 When activating the plugin, all posts are queued for an update; this takes some time to complete.
 After that, the data is updated every few hours using the WordPress Cron system.
 When a post is visited, if no update has happened recently then that post is placed in queue for an update.
 When the WordPress Cron runs, all posts in the queue will be updated.
 You can configure the TTL (the amount of time to wait between updates) on the options page for the plugin.
 This method of updating ensures that site visitors do not experience any additional load time due to these data updates.

+= Will this work with WordPress Multisite? =

+Absolutely!
+This plugin was created with large-scale Multisite blog networks in mind.

 = What about pageviews? =

 Page views will be added in a future iteration of the plugin.